Quick Picks

 What is the easiest camping coffee setup to clean?

 A manual brewer is easiest, with AeroPress Go and GSI Outdoors Ultralight Java Drip leading that lane.
-Among the featured electric picks, the simpler drip machines clean faster than the grinder because they add fewer loose parts.
+Among the featured electric picks, the simpler drip machines clean faster because they add fewer loose parts.